Your new post is loading...

 For more information on improving performance check out our site www.pyramidodi.com

-Scooped by Billy R Bennett
+Billy R Bennett

 Values form the foundation for a business and help to create the culture of the business.
 If behavior is not consistent with values, employee engagement will likely decline, and turnover may increase.